WolfieKnee/WolfieKnee.io/README.md

 A page to hold blog-like information and pointers to my digital portfolio, hosted on [my gitHub](https://github.com/WolfieKnee/).
 ## my plan for this page:
 a lot of this is inspired by [open innovations](https://open-innovations.org/)...
-* when it is a bit more ready I should redirect my [personal url:davidwolfson.co.uk](davidwolfson.co.uk) to this, but for now it can stay pointing to [my LinkedIn profile](https://www.linkedin.com/in/david-wolfson-6149a38/)
+* when it is a bit more ready I should redirect my [personal url: davidwolfson.co.uk](davidwolfson.co.uk) to this, but for now it can stay pointing to [my LinkedIn profile](https://www.linkedin.com/in/david-wolfson-6149a38/)
 * turn the sections below into seperate pages - I need to find out how to then link to these on gitHub, which shouldn't be hard but isn't important just now
 * add some style and structure. possibly through Lume